cancervariants/cancervariants.org/collections/_meetings/20240803-unconference.md

 Parkview Room on the 4th Floor

 *Food:*\
-Catered breakfast, morning snack, lunch, afternoon snack, optional networking dinner
+Coffee breaks and lunch provided with an optional networking dinner

 <!---Optional Networking Dinner
 6:00 PM Saturday, August 3rd